Paul-Oti/kenya_election_data/README.md

 - **Processed**: Processed datasets in xlsx, json and csv formats, and in their respective subfolders.
 - **Raw**: Files of unprocessed or original datasets comprise this folder.

-## Terms of Use
+## Conditions/Terms of Use
 Provision of content in this repo is 'as-is' with no warranty implications/application/guarantees.
-Using this repo's content is subject to these conditions:
+Using this repo's content is subject to these conditions/terms:

 - The repo owner(s)/author(s) is not responsible for any liabilities arising from the use of this repo's data and/or derivatives.
 - The repo owner(s)/author(s) can only correct/explain any errors whose cause is from the generation of the repo's data/content but none of source errors.